 - A well-liked scent that evokes peace, such as vanilla or lavender.

 One of the best ways to help a cherished older adult you love who has been diagnosed with dementia is to partner with a dependable home care agency like New Horizons In-Home Care.
-As a top provider of elder care in Albany and the surrounding communities, our caregivers are specially trained to understand the needs of those with dementia or Alzheimer’s disease and they can help make your home a safe and calming space.
+As a top provider of Cottage Grove memory care, our caregivers are specially trained to understand the needs of those with dementia or Alzheimer’s disease and they can help make your home a safe and calming space.
 What’s more, our care team can help keep your loved one active and engaged with specially designed memory care activities, reminiscing, and outings to see friends.
 For family caregivers, our reliable respite care services allow you to have peace of mind while taking time for yourself.

 For more home modification tips and ideas, or to ask about a free in-home consultation to learn more about our professional, creative care for individuals with dementia, call New Horizons In-Home Care at any one of our local offices: Eugene: 541-687-8851; Corvallis: 541-752-9059; Salem: 503-400-3000; or Florence: 541-997-8115.